Greece scrambles for bank loans to avert energy meltdown: sources

 LAGHE has run up the deficit because its revenues have not matched the big subsidies it pays to renewable energy producers, as part of Greece's efforts to become Europe's solar powerhouse.

 The deficit has deteriorated in recent months due to Greece's debt crisis.
 Two private electricity retailers went bankrupt without honoring their obligations to LAGHE.
-Unpaid electricity invoices have also soared after many consumers refused to pay an unpopular property tax charged on the bills of state-run electricity company PPC.
+Unpaid electricity invoices have also soared after many consumers refused to pay an unpopular property tax charged on the bills of state-run electricity company PPC (DEHr.AT).

 LAGHE has now taken preliminary steps to apply for an emergency loan from the Loans and Consignment Fund, a small public sector lender.
 "LAGHE has sought information on how the loan would work but it has not yet made a formal application," an official involved in the talks told Reuters.
 "The Loan and Consignments Fund is inclined to give the loan, if it receives an official request," the official added.